ferra-language/ferra-lang/docs/BACKEND_EXPANDED_TARGETS.md

 ### 5.3.
 AAB Structure Overview

 An AAB (`.aab` file) is a publishing format that includes all of an app's compiled code and resources.
-Key components relevant to Ferra:
+Key components relevant to Ferra are detailed in `UI_DSL_MOBILE.md` §4.2.

-*   **Base Module**: Contains the core application code and resources, including:
-    *   `AndroidManifest.xml`
-    *   Compiled DEX files (from Java/Kotlin code, e.g., UI code generated from Ferra UI-DSL).
-    *   Resources (`res/` directory).
-    *   Assets (`assets/` directory).
-    *   Native libraries (`lib/<ABI>/lib<ferra_app_name>.so`).
-*   **Configuration APKs**: Generated by Google Play from the AAB to target specific device configurations.
-Not directly created by Ferra, but the AAB must contain the necessary information for their generation.
-*   **Dynamic Feature Modules (Future)**: Optional modules that can be downloaded on demand.
-Not a focus for Ferra's initial AAB support.

-Ferra's AAB generation will focus on correctly packaging the base module, especially the Ferra-compiled native libraries.

 ### 5.4.
 Ferra Integration for AAB Generation